mozilla/openbadges.org-static/developers/index.md

 Issuer organizations may use one of the available issuing platforms or establish their own Issuer service by running open source code or building their own application.
 To act as an Issuer service, you need:

 * A web server where you can serve your JSON-LD files for your Issuer Profile, BadgeClasses, and Assertions at stable URLs
-* Recipient email addresses (other Recipient identification options are coming in the next version of the specification around the end of 2016)
+* Recipient email addresses (other Recipient identification options are coming in the next version of the Specification around the end of 2016)

 Additionally, for signed Assertions, you need to:
 * Generate a public/private key pair and host the public key